husqybot/husqybot.github.io/docs/api/modules/autoresponder.md

 </details>

-## Entries
+## Triggers

-Endpoints related to the entries of the module
+Endpoints related to the triggers of the module

 <details>
-  <summary>GET - `/modules/autoresponder/entries`</summary>
+  <summary>GET - `/modules/autoresponder/triggers`</summary>

-Get the list of entries of the autoresponder module for the specified guild.
+Get the list of triggers for the autoresponder module for the specified guild.

 Query string parameters:
 | field | required | type | description |